Legal and operational details

 Updated March 23, 2021

-All training is subject to weather conditions at the training site and can be canceled at any time and rescheduled.
+- Weather All training is subject to weather conditions at the training sites and can be canceled at any time and rescheduled.

-There are no refunds of student fees as a result of lessons being canceled due to weather conditions.
+- NO Refunds There are no refunds of student fees as a result of lessons being canceled due to weather conditions.
 Lessons canceled as a result of weather will be rescheduled.
-If we are unable to complete a program due to an operational shutdown, we will pro-rate a refund or merchandise exchange.
+If we are unable to complete a program due to an operational shutdown, we will pro-rate a refund of tuition.
 There are no refunds or exchanges for students who terminate their training program with us.
 Programs are not transferable to another individual.
 However, we will refund your tuition paid if you have not yet signed the RWA's.
 Payment of the required tuition does not guarantee that a student will successfully meet the requirements of a particular rating.

 - Missed training A surcharge up to 50% of the original tuition paid may be charged if a student has missed training for more than (8) weeks unless it is our fault.

-On the other had, take up this sport if you think you would love the prospect of being like a soaring bird flying above the world and are willing to assume the risks.
+Take up this sport if you think you would love the prospect of being like a soaring bird flying above the world and are willing to assume the risks.
 If you train carefully, these risks are greatly lessened.
-It is not unnatural to sometimes have modest anxiety while flying a paraglider – it is a good attitude to have as it helps promote proper respect for the air and what we do.
+It is not unnatural to sometimes have modest anxiety while flying a paraglider – it is a good attitude to have as it helps promote proper respect for our sport.